 For an aggressive offensive philosophy to work, you will need to preach to your players how to make smart decisions while being aggressive at the same time.
 A few players will be overaggressive by nature, but most will be overly conservative and afraid to make a mistake.

 It takes time to get the whole team on the same page, and you will have players that make mistakes in their “calculated” risks.
-Chances are they have not played in a system that stresses the importance of aggressive baserunnning.
+Chances are they have not played on a team that stresses the importance of aggressive softball baserunnning.

-When these mistakes happen, it’s crucial that as coaches we see it as an opportunity to teach rather than simply getting upset at a player.
+When these mistakes happen, it’s crucial that as coaches we see it as an opportunity to teach.
+Simply getting upset at a player will hinder them in the long-run.

 Key #3: Dare to make aggressive decisions yourself